How to See Most of New Zealand in Under Two Weeks

 If adrenaline experiences are your thing, you may want to opt for a full day in Queenstown where you can experience bungy jumping, jet boating, white water rafting, skydiving, skiing, mountain biking and more!
 For those of you who are all about the awe-inspiring scenery, take a day trip to the famous Milford Sound.
 The journey into the World Heritage Site of the Fiordland National Park is an experience in itself.
 Then take a boat cruise through the majestic fiord of Milford Sound!

-Find out more about Queenstown in Queenstown – Guide for Backpackers.
+Find out more about Queenstown in The Complete Guide to Queenstown.

 Day 9 – Queenstown to Franz Josef to Greymouth